 Several well-known faces have hidden behind Batman’s mask.
 From the initial 1960s TV show to rebooted trilogies to the latest take on Gotham City’s vigilante detective, the batsuit has had its fair share of owners.
 Created by Bob Kane and Bill Finger, the first voices for the animated Batman series “Batman” (1943) and “Batman and Robin” (1949) were Lewis Wilson and Robert Lowery, respectively, but since that time a number of live-action takes on the character have graced the screen.

-With the March 4 release of "The Batman" debuting Robert Pattinson's take on the role, now seems as good a time as any to look back on the history of Batman onscreen and the actors who have put their stamp on the character.
+With “The Flash” now in theaters, now seems as good a time as any to look back on the history of Batman onscreen and the actors who have put their stamp on the character.

 Below we’ve assembled a list of every live-action Batman actor and some of the most notable voice performers.

 Adam West kicked it all off by appearing as the first live action Batman in the 1960s ABC series and subsequent 1966 feature film.